Acadia: Acadian Renaissance

 In New Brunswick the 1870s saw a struggle against the Common Schools Act of 1871, which imposed a non-denominational school system and forbade religious instruction during school hours.
-This led to widespread Acadian protests and school-tax boycotts, culminating in a violent incident in the town of Caraquet.
+This led to widespread Acadian protests and school-tax boycotts, culminating in the 1875 riots in the town of Caraquet.
 Finally in 1875 a compromise was reached allowing for some Catholic religious teaching in the schools.

 In the 1880s there began a series of Acadian national conventions.
 The first in 1881 adopted Assumption Day (Aug.15) as the Acadian national holiday.
 The convention favored the argument of the priest Marcel-François Richard (fr) that Acadians are a distinct people which should have a national holiday distinct from that of Quebec (Saint-Jean-Baptiste Day).
 The second convention in 1884 adopted other national symbols including the flag of Acadia designed by Marcel-François Richard, and the anthem Ave maris stella.
-The third convention in 1890 created the Société nationale L’Assomption to promote the interests of the Acadian people in the Maritimes.
+The third convention in 1890 created the Société nationale L'Assomption to promote the interests of the Acadian people in the Maritimes.
 Other Acadian national conventions continued until the fifteenth in 1972.

-In 1885 the author, historian and linguist Pascal Poirier became the first Acadian member of the Senate of Canada.
+In 1885, the author, historian and linguist Pascal Poirier became the first Acadian member of the Senate of Canada.

-20th century
+20th century and beyond

 By the early twentieth century, some Acadians were chosen for leadership positions in New Brunswick.
-In 1912 Monseigneur Édouard LeBlanc of Nova Scotia was named bishop of Saint John, after a campaign lasting many years to convince the Vatican to appoint an Acadian bishop.
+In 1912, Monseigneur Édouard LeBlanc of Nova Scotia was named bishop of Saint John, after a campaign lasting many years to convince the Vatican to appoint an Acadian bishop.
 In 1917, the premier of Prince Edward Island resigned to accept a judicial position, and his Conservative Party chose Aubin-Edmond Arsenault as successor until the next election in 1919.
 Arsenault thus became the first Acadian provincial premier of any province in Canada.
 In 1923, Peter Veniot became the first Acadian premier of New Brunswick when he was chosen by the Liberal Party to complete the term of the retiring premier until 1925.

 The expansion of Acadian influence in the Catholic church continued in 1936 with the creation of the Archdiocese of Moncton whose first archbishop was Louis-Joseph-Arthur Melanson, and whose Cathédrale Notre-Dame de l’Assomption was completed in 1940.
 The new archdiocese was expanded to include new predominantly Acadian dioceses in Bathurst, New Brunswick (1938), in Edmundston (1944) and in Yarmouth, Nova Scotia (1953).